 Please note this is a direct link to a GOV.UK website PDF which was updated in February 2015.
 You may find some of the Pension Administrators have changed.
 Please note that NARPO has been advised as of March 2016 that West Mercia and Warwickshire is now dealt with by: Kier Business Services, PO Box 485, Middlesborough TS1 9EE.
 Tel: 01642 727399

-A letter has been sent by Kier to members in receipt of injury pensions.
+Another letter has been sent on 17th March by Equiniti to its Members in receipt of injury pensions.

 The advice to members is that if they believe they are entitled to the contributions based ESA, they should apply.
 The below links to the Government website and Disability Rights UK Factsheet provide additional advice on this matter.
 The DWP may be able to assist further.

 If you are in the process of applying for ESA, please add this to the form when returning your reply to the Pension Administrator.

 This is effective from 10th February 2017, but not retrospective.

 These Regulations amend the Police (Injury Benefit) Regulations 2006 to insert a reference to the employment and support allowance paid under sections 1(2)(a) or 1B of the Welfare Reform Act 2007.
 This means that the amount of injury benefit pension received by a person who is also entitled to employment and support allowance must be reduced by the amount of employment and support allowance to which they are entitled.

 Abolition of the ESA Work Related Activity Component

 The Welfare Reform and Act 2016 legislated for the abolition of the Work-Related Activity Component (WRAC) of ESA for new claimants from April 2017.